keflavich/cube-line-extractor/CubeLineMomentManual.md

 * [optional] Create a S/N mask where any PPV pixel is greater than **signal_mask_limit * noisemap** (this is a comparison between a cube and a spatial map)
 * Create a PPV mask **velocity_range_mask** where the velocity is within **line_width** of **peak_velocity**
 * Select the data combining the **velocity_range_mask**, the S/N limit, and the Gaussian-based **width_mask_cube**
+* [optional] Use ds9 regions to select spatial regions to process (This should not be used, since it is not supported in later steps)

 ## Worked Example